 Hydrogen peroxide can kill athlete’s foot fungus.
+It’s the easiest athlete’s foot treatment at home.
 Just pour undiluted hydrogen peroxide directly into a basin and soak your foot in it.
 Let it bubble for 5-10 minutes.

 Rinse your foot and make sure it’s completely dry between your toes.
 Do this 2-3 times a day until the symptoms subside.

 Beauty hydrogen peroxide hacks

 Do you have yellow or stained nails?
 Hydrogen peroxide can be used to easily whiten yellow or stained nails.
 Simply combine 1 teaspoon of baking soda with 2 teaspoons of hydrogen peroxide in a small container (I used a shot glass).